 Can I report changes using the confirmation statement?

 You can report certain changes to your company data using the confirmation statement, just like you could with the annual return.
 The information you can update includes:

 - SIC codes

-All other information, such as amendments to officer’s details and the registered office, must be reported separately using the relevant Companies House form.
+All other information, such as amendments to officers’ details and the registered office, must be reported separately using the relevant Companies House forms.
 You can file these forms and update the required information prior to, or at the same time as, filing your confirmation statement.

 Confirmation statement filing deadline

 You must file a confirmation statement at least once every 12 months.
-The due date is called the ‘confirmation date’, which falls on the anniversary of company formation or the ‘made up’ date of your last annual return.
+The due date is called the ‘confirmation date’, which falls on the anniversary of company formation or the anniversary of the ‘made up’ date of your last confirmation statement.
 This is the date on which you confirm that all information held on public record is correct.